 There are 60,000 blind people and 363,000 people with severe visual impairment in New York City (visionsvcb.org).
 It is a constant challenge for them to navigate through the city and in public spaces, like hospitals, parks, courts, and universities.
 All the routines that others take for granted – riding the subway, walking down a sidewalk, finding rooms in a building – are challenges for those with reduced or no vision.

-For the 2018-2019 academic year, we are looking to assemble a team of 4 to 6 students to work on this project to iterate and improve on the idea using Design Thinking & Human-Centered Design principles.
-We are looking for a diverse set of skills: experience or interest: in universal access; with visual impairment; and in mechanical, electrical or civil engineering.
+For the 2019-2020 academic year, we are looking for two more students to join our dynamic team as we continue to iterate and improve on the idea using Design Thinking & Human-Centered Design principles.
+We are looking for a diverse set of skills and experiences including but not limited to: universal access, design, mechanical, electrical or civil engineering.
 Expectations are:

 - Willingness to learn Human-Centered Design and tackle the problem with this approach (info on HCD at designkit.org/human-centered-design)